-- peers, faculty, and the community at large. - Students will treat others with respect.
+- Students will appreciate and respect the diverse perspectives, experiences, and identities of peers, faculty, staff, and the community at large. - Students will conduct themselves as ambassadors to the community from PNWU. - Students will treat the campus community with respect and will expect to be treated with respect.

-• Students will appreciate and respect the diverse perspectives, experiences, and identities of

-Students will conduct themselves as ambassadors to the community from PNWU.